gordonhart/bf/README.md

 Once you bite the bullet, jump in, and get acclimated, you'll wonder why you ever waited.
-Without built-in support for variable names, a garbage collector, concurrency, syscalls, literals, objects, inheritance, types, syntax, floating point, keywords, a stack, a heap, best practices, or Stack Overflow there are almost no ways left for you to shoot yourself in the foot.
+Without built-in support for variable names, a garbage collector, concurrency, syscalls, literals, objects, inheritance, types, syntax, floating point, keywords, data structures, best practices, or Stack Overflow there are almost no ways left for you to shoot yourself in the foot.

 Of course, if you're feeling a moment of human weakness, it would be possible